w3c/wai-easy-checks/content/index.md

 {% include box.html type="start" title="Disclaimer" icon="warning" %}
 {:/}

-<p>These checks cover just a few accessibility issues and are designed to be quick and easy, rather than definitive.
+<p>These checks cover just a few accessibility issues and are designed to be quick and easy, rather than exhaustive.
 A web page could seem to pass these checks, yet still have significant accessibility barriers.
-More robust assessment is needed to evaluate accessibility comprehensively.</p>
+More extensive assessment is needed to evaluate accessibility comprehensively.</p>

 <p>This page provides checks for the following specific aspects of a web page.
 It also provides guidance on <span class="ptoc"><a href="#next">Next Steps</a></span> and links to more <a href="#evalresources">evaluation resources</a>.</p>